Julien Vercauteren

-Julien Vercauteren (born 12 January 1993) is a Belgian professional footballer who currently plays for Spanish club CD Marino.
-He plays as a winger.
+Julien Vercauteren (born 12 January 1993) is a Belgian professional footballer who plays as a winger.
 Besides Belgium, he has played in France, Croatia, and Spain.

 Career

 Vercauteren made his top flight debut during the 2012–13 season.

 He joined Ligue 1 club OGC Nice in June 2014.

-In May 2022, Vercauteren was one of five players secretly filmed by a BBC undercover reporter agreeing to spot–fix football games.
-Vercauteren and three other players in the meeting told the undercover journalist that they had spot–fixed before.
+Between 2016 and 2020 he had spells with Westerlo, Union SG, Virton and RWD Molenbeek.
+With Union in the Proximus League, now Challenger Pro League, he had his best period scoring eight goals and six assists his first season.

+Julien is a distant relative of Franky Vercauteren.